henris1994/InvoiceAutomation/readme.md

 The system replaces that manual verification process with a fully automated pipeline that performs all validation checks programmatically and prepares the data for direct ingestion by an RPA (Robotic Process Automation) bot.
 Once an invoice passes all validations, it is automatically packaged into a structured JSON payload containing all the details required for the RPA bot to create the invoice in Sampro.

 All JSON payloads are stored in the processscheduler table, which records every output this endpoint produces.
 This allows the RPA bot to enter invoices without human intervention while ensuring all business rules are consistently enforced.

-In essence, the system acts as an intelligent pre-processor between marketplace data and the ERP system — automatically selecting and validating invoices before they reach Sampro.
 The result is a dramatic reduction in AP workload, improved data accuracy, and faster processing turnaround.

 Note: